Thomas Tuchel: Personal life

 As a child, Tuchel was a "huge" fan of football, and his first footballing idol was Hans-Günter Bruns.

 Tuchel attended Simpert-Kraemer-Gymnasium and devised tactical strategies in PE volleyball.
 He graduated from Baden-Württemberg Cooperative State University with a degree in business administration, and worked as a bartender at the Radio Bar in Stuttgart while a student.

-Thomas married his wife Sissi in 2009, with whom he has two daughters.
-In April 2022, it was reported Sissi filed for divorce, citing irreconcilable differences.
-Tuchel is a polyglot, speaking German, French, English, and Italian.
-He describes himself as an "imperfect vegetarian" and consumes minimal amounts of alcohol.
-Tuchel considers himself an avid reader, namely of crime thriller novels and books about architecture and design, and is also a fan of tennis, rock music, and hip hop.
+Tuchel married his wife Sissi, with whom he has two daughters, in 2009.
+In April 2022, it was reported that the couple were divorced, citing irreconcilable differences.
+Tuchel is currently in a relationship with Natalie Max.
+He is a polyglot, speaking German, French, English, Luxembourgish and Italian, and describes himself as an "imperfect vegetarian".
+Tuchel consumes minimal amounts of alcohol.
+He considers himself an avid reader, namely of crime thriller novels and books about architecture and design, and is also a fan of tennis, rock music, and hip hop.